yasassri/yasassri.github.io/_posts/2025-06-22-OverrridingjavaOptionsInjectedToJavaProcesses.md

 ### The Solution

-The implementation is surprisingly simple - just 12 lines of C code that uses the GNU C library's constructor attribute:
+The implementation is surprisingly simple—just 12 lines of C code that uses the GNU C library's constructor attribute:

 ```c
 #define _GNU_SOURCE